 In addition to the regular compensatory pick awardings described above, there are two other types of compensatory picks that may potentially be awarded:

-- The formula will occasionally award one “net value” compensatory pick for a team if that team loses and gains an equal number of CFAs, but the value of the CFAs lost is considerably greater than the value of CFAs gained.
+- The formula will occasionally award a “net value” compensatory pick for a team if that team loses and gains an equal number of CFAs, but the value of the CFAs lost is considerably greater than the value of CFAs gained.
 Adam once observed that the difference needs to be at least 50%, and this is the difference that OTC’s program will currently use unless additional information suggests otherwise.
 Net value compensatory picks are always 7th round picks, and they are always placed in order immediately after the regular 7th round compensatory picks.

-- If, after awarding both regular and net-value compensatory picks, there are less than 32 picks awarded, the formula will award “supplemental” compensatory picks to ensure that the total number of compensatory picks is always exactly 32.
+- If, after awarding both regular and net value compensatory picks, there are less than 32 picks awarded, the formula will award “supplemental” compensatory picks to ensure that the total number of compensatory picks is always exactly 32.
 These supplemental picks are awarded in the order of what would be the eighth round of the draft, if an eighth round existed.

 Compensatory Pick Limits